Key Takeaways:

 Antimicrobial Resistance and Antibiotic Resistance

-Antibiotic resistance refers to the ability of bacteria to withstand the effect of antibiotics.
-The drugs fail to kill these germs or keep them from growing as they previously used to.
+Antibiotic resistance refers to the ability of bacteria to withstand the effects of antibiotics.
+The drugs fail to kill these germs or keep them from growing as they previously did.

 Bacteria have a natural ability to adapt to antibiotics.
-The scary thing is that they will surely find a way to become resistant to such drugs that would still be developed.
+The scary thing is that they will surely find a way to become resistant to such drugs that will still be developed.

 Causes of Antibiotic Resistance